Almost a year ago I moved cities.

 I agreed to do a feature post because I think this app might help other parents, because I think it would have helped me and because time is not a parent’s friend, we barely get a minute to pee let alone desperately hunting through search engines for appropriate activities!

-Once the App is launched I will give it one of our ROARING reviews.
-For now the concept has me and Leo putting two big thumbs up, perhaps it can help us find a frigging gymnastics club for him rather than him trying to do a roly-poly off the sofa.
+The APP gets two big thumbs up.
+Perhaps it can help us find a gymnastics club for him rather than him trying to do a roly-poly off the sofa.
 Alternatively if you are a children’s organisation or club and want to feature on the ‘Club Hub UK’ App, join the mailing list on the website and make a mummy’s life easier!

 If you are picking activity groups make sure you ask yourself; is there a session charge and do you pay upfront or per session?
 What is the group size?
 Are they are insured?
 What activities are on offer?
 Do you need a kit?
 Do you stay as a parent?
 Most importantly let your little one get involved in choosing and enjoy!